keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 When integrating tools by calling their endpoints, many times authentication is needed.
 This is done by storing an authentication token that is part of the webhook request.
 In Keptn, you do this as follows:

-* Create a secret with a unique `name`, scope set to `webhook-service`, and a `key:value` pair whereas the key is a unique identifier of your secret and the value holds the sensitive data.
+* Create a secret with a unique `name`, scope set to `keptn-webhook-service`, and a `key:value` pair whereas the key is a unique identifier of your secret and the value holds the sensitive data.
   {{< popup_image
   link="./assets/create-secret.png"
   caption="Create a secret for webhook-service"